jestjs/jest/website/versioned_docs/version-26.0/JestPlatform.md

 ## jest-worker

 Module used for parallelization of tasks.
-Exports a class `Worker` that takes the path of Node.js module and lets you call the module's exported methods as if they were class methods, returning a promise that resolves when the specified method finishes its execution in a forked process.
+Exports a class `JestWorker` that takes the path of Node.js module and lets you call the module's exported methods as if they were class methods, returning a promise that resolves when the specified method finishes its execution in a forked process.

 ### Example